 - 1. A 4-H member may enter up to 4 floral exhibits, plus a notebook.
 Each cut flower specimen must be of a different species. - 2.
 Potted plants are not accepted. - 3.
-All materials should be grown and collected rather than purchased.
+All materials should be grown by the exhibitor and not purchased.
 Entries should not take over one square foot of table space. - 4.
 Display should be exhibited in a disposable container that is easily moved by staff.
 Fair association is not responsible for the loss or damage of vases or containers.
 Container will not be judged. - 5.
-Information about exhibiting flowers can be found online in the publication "Preparing Cut Flowers for Exhibit", at www.bookstore.ksre.ksu.edu/pubs/4H826.pdf - 5600 Annual Garden Flower, cut specimen, single stem - 5601 Perennial Garden Flower, cut specimen, single stem - Fresh Flower Arrangement.
-Flower materials must be grown and/or collected by exhibitor, not purchased. - 5603 Dried Flower Arrangement, no fabric or plastic material allowed - Horticulture Notebook -three ring binder written narrative describing a horticulture project such as: landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticulture project.
+Information about exhibiting flowers can be found online in the publication "Preparing Cut Flowers for Exhibit", at www.bookstore.ksre.ksu.edu/pubs/4H826.pdf - 5600 Annual Garden Flower, cut specimen, single stem - 5601 Perennial Garden Flower, cut specimen, single stem - 5602 Fresh Flower Arrangement.
+Flower materials must be grown and/or collected by exhibitor, not purchased. - 5603 Dried Flower Arrangement, no fabric or plastic material allowed.
+Materials must be grown/collected by exhibitor - 5604 Horticulture Notebook -three ring binder written narrative describing a horticulture project such as: landscape design, landscape installation, lawn renovation, water garden, flower garden, vegetable garden, lawn mowing service, landscape maintenance business, farmer's market business, or other horticulture project.
 Encouraged to include photographs, illustrations and/or landscape drawings that help explain work done by the member.
 Photos taken from the same location before, during and after the completion of the project are helpful.
 Exhibitor may enter two different horticulture notebooks.

 Horticulture notebook scoring is as follows: Organization and General Appearance (neat, title page table of contents, original, creative, etc.) 20%; Narrative (goals, successes, failures, etc.) 40%; General Content (subject matter, photos, maps, knowledge gained, etc.) 40%.